mishbahr/django-modeladmin-reorder/README.rst

 * Rename app labels easily for third party apps without having to modify the source code. e.g. rename ``auth`` app to ``Authorisation`` for the django admin app.

+* Split large apps into smaller groups of models.

 * Reorder models within an app. e.g. ``auth.User`` model before the ``auth.Group`` model.

 * Exclude any of the models from the app list. e.g. Exclude ``auth.Group`` from the app list.
 Please note this only excludes the model from the app list and it doesn't protect it from access via url.